- Phone: 919.969.8820

 Contact: Jane Pahner (969-7676).

-The first Tuesday of each month, a group of Christian women meets to discuss a book.
-We read some fiction, some non-fiction, all with varying emphasis on faith.
-This is a very casual, low-commitment opportunity to make friends and exchange thoughts.
+A group of CUMC members meets to discuss a book each month.
+We read some fiction, some non-fiction, with varying emphasis on faith.
+This is a casual, low-commitment opportunity to make friends and exchange reflections.
 We'd love to have you join us!
-Upstairs in building 103!
+The second Thursday of each month, at 10:30 AM, in Building 103.
+Contact Kris Weigle (919-260-2690 or